chinamike65/hugo-tuolesi/content/book3/book3en.md

 (3) Conferring the vase and secret initiations, planting the seeds for attaining a buddha’s form bodies

-The treasure bottle empowerment method and the secret empowerment method include the immovable Tathagata aquarium water empowerment, the Amitabha Buddha Vajra holding empowerment, the Vajra Buddha Vajra bell empowerment, the Many Treasures Tathagata Crown Banner empowerment, and the Vairocana name empowerment.
+The treasure vase empowerment method and the secret empowerment method includes the immovable Tathagata aquarium water empowerment, the Amitabha Buddha Vajra holding empowerment, the Vajra Buddha Vajra bell empowerment, the Many Treasures Tathagata Crown Banner empowerment, and the Vairocana name empowerment.

-Tantric masters need to be proficient in both vase empowerment and tantric empowerment.
+Tantric masters need to be proficient in both vase empowerments and tantric empowerments.

-(4) Conferring the wisdom and word initiations, planting the seeds for attaining a buddha’s wisdom bodies
+(4) Conferring the wisdom and speech initiations, planting the seeds for attaining a buddha’s wisdom bodies

- The only empty happiness obtained through the nectar blessed by Vajra Guru is wisdom empowerment.
+The bliss of emptiness obtained through the nectar blessed by the Vajra Guru is wisdom empowerment.

-The duality wisdom gained through the duality language recited by the guru is the speech empowerment.
+The aspiration to realize the wisdom mind of the unity that defies the intellect through the words recited by the guru is the speech empowerment.

-Tantric masters should be proficient in wisdom empowerment and speech empowerment.
+Tantric masters should be proficient in the wisdom empowerment and speech empowerment.

 (5) Separating the enemies of Dharma from their own protectors

-Some people often do evil, accumulate bad karma, and even destroy monasteries and cities, kill their fathers and mothers, destroy good laws, laws and regulations.
+Some people often do evil, generate bad karma, and even destroy monasteries and cities, kill their fathers and mothers, break good laws, rules and regulations.

-At this level, they can always escape punishment.
-This may be due to the blessing of the gods or beings in the demonic way.
-In this case, the isolation method must be used to separate the gods and beings in the demonic way.
+Having fallen to this level, they can always seem to escape punishment.
+This may be due to the help of the worldly gods or demonic beings in the world.
+In this situation, the isolation method must be used to isolate the worldly gods and demonic beings.

-Once separated, he is incapable of doing bad things.
+Once isolated or tamed, they is incapable of doing bad things.

-Generally, people who do these bad things are because the devil and other demons are helping him.
+Generally, people who do these bad things are doing so because the devil and other demons are helping him.

 Tantric masters must be proficient in isolation.

 (6) Making the offerings, such as of sculptured tormas

-Doma is also called Shizi.
-It is made of flour, ghee, and sugar.
-It has specific shapes and rituals.
+Tormas, also known as offering cakes are is made of flour, ghee, and sugar.
+They have specific shapes and rituals.

-It is used to make offerings to Buddhas, Bodhisattvas, deities, Dharma protectors, or to give to sentient beings in the six realms.
-The main purpose is to accumulate merit and achieve business.
+They is used to make offerings to Buddhas, Bodhisattvas, deities, Dharma protectors, or to give to sentient beings in the six realms.
+The main purpose is to accumulate merit and build up positive karma.

+---

+The meaning of Xi Zeng Huai Zhu means: refers to the four Buddhist esoteric methods of breathing method, increasing method, holding method, and killing method.
+The method of relieving disasters is the method of relieving disasters, which is similar to the methods of eliminating disasters and repenting in the teachings.
+Enhancing the Dharma is the way to increase the merit and wisdom of sentient beings.
+To embrace the Dharma is to make sentient beings enjoy the joy of the Ten Dharma Realms, to turn evil into good, to turn enemies into friends, to turn consciousness into wisdom, and to turn afflictions into enlightenment.
+Punishment is the way to remove demonic obstacles for sentient beings.

+---

-Different tormas are used in the four activities of breathing, increasing, embracing, and killing, and the tantric master must be proficient in the production and usage of various tormas.
+There are four ways for Tormas to be used.
+The Torma can be visualized as the principal deity during practice, during the time of offering the torma as limitless desirable offerings, during receiving blessings as the wisdom nectar, and in order to reverse negative forces as a magical weapon with great compassion, and the tantric master must be proficient in the production and usage of various tormas.

+(7) The secret to chanting mantras

-(7) Reciting mantras, both verbally and mentally, that is, visualizing them revolving around his heart
+Chanting mantras, both verbally and mentally, that is, visualizing them revolving around his heart

-The trick mantra for reciting mantra includes the vajra mantra, mind mantra, and wheel mantra.
+Mantras include Vajra Mantra, Mind Mantra, and Wheel Mantra.

-As a tantric master, in addition to knowing how to recite mantras, you must also master certain tricks of mantra recitation.
+As a tantric master, in addition to knowing how to recite mantras, you must also master certain techniques of mantra recitation.

-When reciting the vajra mantra, qi and mantra are indistinguishable.
+When reciting the vajra mantra, the breath and the mantra are indistinguishable.

 For example, when you inhale it is "hum", when you hold it, it is "ah", and when you exhale it is "hum".